Blocks

 Editing a block means editing its underlying block definition.

-• Editing can be accessed in the edit bar, through double click on a block instance or through hitting CMD + E.
+Editing can be accessed in the edit bar, through double-click on a block instance, or through hitting

 Overriding a block means tuning the aspect (styles and visibility) of a single block instance.

-• Any overrides applied to an instance will be carried by this instance, and only this one, while the it will keep its tie to its definition.
+Any overrides applied to an instance will be carried by this instance, and only this one, while it will keep its tie to its definition.

-• Overriding can be accessed in the edit bar, or through hitting CMD + O.
+Overriding can be accessed in the edit bar, or through hitting

 Making unique a block means converting into its own definition.

-• In other words, at any point, a block instance can be detached from its definition, and turned into its own, unique defintion.
+In other words, at any point, a block instance can be detached from its definition, and turned into its own, unique definition.

-Once inserted, a block instance can be swapped for a different block from the definition property of the block section.
+At any point, a definition can drag-dropped on the canvas to create a block instance.
+Also, an instance can be swapped for a different block from the definition property of the block section.

 Hosted blocks